Taking the Confusion Out of Common Injury and Estate Planning Worries: Answers to Your Frequent Questions

 - The injury was sustained by an independent contractor

 Laws exist to protect workers and employers from the serious consequences of workplace injuries.
-If you have been injured at work, the legal team at Tapella Law may be able to help you secure the benefits you deserve.
+If you have been injured at work, you need a workers' compensation attorney to defend your rights.
+Tapella Law may be able to help you secure the benefits you deserve.
 Contact us to chat live with a member of our team.

 If I’ve suffered an injury at work, can I get worker’s compensation?